balloob/react-sidebar/README.md

 Change log
 ----------
 ## 2.3.2
- - prop-types is now a peer dependency (@Fallenstedt)
+ - Prop-types is now a peer dependency (@Fallenstedt)

 ## 2.3.1
  - Modify content styles to have momentum scrolling (@Fallenstedt)